Black Mold (film): Writing and development

 Writer-director John Pata conceived the idea for Black Mold in 2016 while exploring a dilapidated house.
 At the time, Pata was struggling with depression; he wrote a brief outline for the film, revisiting it and developing it in late 2020, after having attended therapy for his mental health struggles.

 Filming

-Shooting began in March 2022 in central Illinois, and lasted for about one month.
+Shooting began in March 2022 in Rantoul, Illinois, and lasted for about one month.

 Release

 Black Mold premiered at the 10th Panic Fest on April 15, 2023, at the Screenland Armour theater in Kansas City, Missouri.
 The film screened at FrightFest in London, England, on August 25, 2023.

 Reception

 Grace Detwiler of Rue Morgue commended the film for its direction, cinematography, and production design, but criticized its characterization, as well as the execution of its themes.
 However, Detwiler noted that, "the scares offered up by the film's final third are worthy of the first two acts' slow burn ... when the slow-growing tension finally comes to a head".